centreborelli/s2p/README.md

 ## Usage

+Run the binary `s2p.py` from a shell, with a json configuration file as unique
+argument:

+    $ ./s2p.py config.json

+All the parameters of the algorithm, paths to input and output data are stored in the json file.
+See the provided `config.json.example` file for an example.

-Import the `s2p` module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet), to generate a digital elevation model (DEM).
-You can then generate a 3D point cloud from this DEM using the function `generate_cloud`.
+You can also import the `s2p` module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet), to generate a digital elevation model (DEM), and then generate a 3D point cloud from this DEM using the function `generate_cloud`.

     python
     >>> import s2p
-    >>> dem = s2p.process_triplet('test', 'toulouse', 2, 1, 3, 25150, 24250, 300, 300, 3)
+    >>> dem = s2p.process_triplet('test', 'pan1.tif', 'rpc1.xml', 'pan2.tif', 'rpc2.xml', 'pan3.tif', 'rpc3.xml', 25150, 24250, 300, 300, 3)
-    >>> s2p.generate_cloud('test', 'toulouse', 2, 25150, 24250, 300, 300, dem)
+    >>> s2p.generate_cloud('test', 'pan1.tif', 'rpc1.xml', 'xs1.tif', 25150, 24250, 300, 300, dem)

 See the docstrings of the functions `process_pair`, `process_triplet` and `generate_cloud` for a complete description of their arguments.